mik0w/tele_stats/README.md

 # tele_stats
-Users' activity stats from Telegram group chat, using telethon

-## usage

-Telestats is a tool for getting stats from Telegram chats with Telegram-oriented OSINT features.
+**tele_stats** is a tool for getting stats from Telegram chats with Telegram-oriented OSINT features.

 ## Usage
 Before you run the script itself, you have to fill up the config file: